 Between 2013 and 2015, she was a Management Consultant at Gap International.
-As a member of their Genius Institute, her team investigated how language impacts action using the company’s Breakthrough Methodology.® She partnered with Senior Executives in the medical and healthcare industry, including Bupa and the University of Nebraska Medical Center.
-She facilitated leadership conferences in Australia, Dubai, and throughout the United States.
+As a member of their Genius Institute, her team investigated how language impacts action using the company’s Breakthrough Methodology.® She partnered withmedical and health care industry senior executives, including Bupa and the University of Nebraska Medical Center.
+She facilitated leadership conferences in Australia, Dubai and the United States.

-In Spring of 2021, Dr. Sisti was awarded funding by the Vermont Biomedical Research Network for her project, “The Neural Dynamics of Real and Imagined Movement.”
-The aim of the project is to address an open question in brain computer interface (BCI) research: What are the cognitive and behavioral parameters that enable an individual to successfully control a BCI?
+In spring 2021, Sisti received Vermont Biomedical Research Network funding (a $25,000 Pilot Award) for her project, “The Neural Dynamics of Real and Imagined Movement.”
+The project aiims to address an open question in brain computer interface (BCI) research: What are the cognitive and behavioral parameters that enable an individual to successfully control a BCI?

 To address this question, she is using electroencephalogram (EEG) in combination with a visuomotor bimanual coordination task.
 The task resembles the popular Etch-a-Sketch toy, but was designed based on bimanual coordination dynamics and developed specifically for brain mapping studies at the Research Centre for Movement Control and Neuroplasticity in Leuven, Belgium.

 In spring 2022, Sisti received a $75,000 Project Award for her project “Interhemispheric Coupling in Learning a Visuomotor Bimanual Coordination Task.”